huaweicloud/terraform-provider-huaweicloud/docs/resources/kms_key.md

   For key_usage selection, see the [documentation](https://support.huaweicloud.com/intl/en-us/productdesc-ram/ram_01_0007.html).
   Changing this creates a new key.

+* `keystore_id` - (Optional, String, ForceNew) Specifies the keystore ID of the kms key.
+  Default value is the KMS default keystore ID.
+Changing this creates a new key.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: